Student Financial Responsibility

 Negotiated Payment Plans

 If a financial hardship prevents a student from making payment in full, a formal payment arrangement may be established with the College.
 The student must request such an arrangement from the Finance Manager in writing and include a description of the financial hardship.
 The Finance Manager will accept or reject the request and notify the student of the decision.
-If accepted, a written payment agreement will be created and sent to the student for their review and signature.
+If accepted, an online payment agreement will be created and sent to the student for their review and signature.
 Any deviation from the payment agreement will move the account to default status.
+Contact Student Financial Services at 920-924-3124 or email@example.com to discuss arrangements.